Legality Campaign: The reasoning behind resignation

 The opposition of the military would be added to the popular mobilization, even in a new Queremismo, and of the governors.
 Congress would only evaluate the resignation after the weekend, and Jânio would end up returning, with a weakened Congress and parties.
-According to Moniz Bandeira, the new regime would be a form of civilian bonapartism, that is, a State with autonomy of action in relation to the social classes, including the dominant one.
+According to Moniz Bandeira, the new regime would be a form of civilian Bonapartism, that is, a State with autonomy of action in relation to the social classes, including the dominant one.
 The coup intentions possibly existed since several months before the resignation.
 Jânio was labeled an authoritarian by the opposition and may have identified as his options the alignment of foreign and domestic policies, either to please the left or the right, or to rise above political and social factions.
-However, by stating that the resignation was irrevocable, closing the door to his return, Jânio made his decision more difficult to understand.
+However, by stating that the resignation was irrevocable, closing the doors to his return, Jânio made his decision more difficult to understand.
 On the other hand, in São Paulo he would have said: "I won't do anything to come back, but I consider my return inevitable".

-The plan failed: there was not the pressure for his return and PSD and PTB did not miss the opportunity to return to power through the vice-president.
+The plan failed: there was not the pressure for his return and PSD and PTB did not miss the opportunity to return to power through the vice president.
 The resignation in Congress could have been delayed if just one of the deputies had called for the signature investigation, but they were displeased by the inquiries.
 Neither the left nor the right wanted to defend the president.
 There was no popular movement organized enough to reverse the resignation and the military, although willing to bar Goulart from taking office, thought they could do it without Jânio.